 confusion around sexual relations

-I asked them to write down the names of the top 10 people in their world on the worksheet – we then discussed if they spent enough time with these people or did they spend more time on their phones.
+I asked them to write down the names of the top 10 people in their world on the worksheet – we then discussed whether they thought they spent enough time with these people without their phones.
 This was a real eye opener for them and many admitted they really wanted to see more of these people and turn their phone off, (even if only for 20 minutes).
 They had not thought about the impact of not spending time with the people who mattered most to them – they just presumed it is the norm to live on their phones.

 Sleep problems are a growing concern with most age groups – whatever age I am working with the majority say they have their phones on in the bedroom at night.
-When we spoke about the effects of exhaustion –
+(Netflix and Gaming and Chatting) When we spoke about the effects of exhaustion –

 lack of motivation, irritability, sleeping during the day, lack of time spent doing things they enjoyed (sport, art, reading etc) moodiness, relationship issues, communication issues – again they opened their eyes to see that this was something they could very easily control themselves.